trychlos/pwix-editor/README.md

 - the `content` ReactiveVar, if provided, is continuously updated,

 - a `te-content-changed` message is sent on the component on each change.

+#### `teSerializer`

+This is an encapsulation of the Editor component, which manages serialized documents.

+The component is configurable with an object passed as an argument, which may contain:

+- `name`

+    The content name in the database.

+    Mandatory.

+- `collection`

+    The collection name.

+    Mandatory.

+    `teSerializer` expects that the collection supports `createdAt`, `createdBy`, `updatedAt`, `updatedBy` standard fields.

+Please note that the component is still in experimental status.
+Don't even know if it works.
+Only use at your own risk.

+Because `teSerializer` is an encapsulation of `teScriber`, then `teScriber` needed arguments are also passed through the argument object.

 #### `teSwitch`